Confounding: Decreasing the potential for confounding

+Criticism

+Concerns have been raised that confounding in medical research can product false null results due to decreasing exposure reliability and increasing sibling-correlations.

 Artifacts

 Artifacts are variables that should have been systematically varied, either within or across studies, but that were accidentally held constant.
 Artifacts are thus threats to external validity.
 Artifacts are factors that covary with the treatment and the outcome.
 Campbell and Stanley identify several artifacts.
 The major threats to internal validity are history, maturation, testing, instrumentation, statistical regression, selection, experimental mortality, and selection-history interactions.

 One way to minimize the influence of artifacts is to use a pretest-posttest control group design.
 Within this design, "groups of people who are initially equivalent (at the pretest phase) are randomly assigned to receive the experimental treatment or a control condition and then assessed again after this differential experience (posttest phase)".
 Thus, any effects of artifacts are (ideally) equally distributed in participants in both the treatment and control conditions.